-Clients are invoiced on a monthly basis for the PEPM administration fee.
+Clients are typically invoiced on a monthly basis for the PEPM administration fee.
 Progyny invoices its clients and members for their respective portions of the fixed rate per Smart Cycle bundle when all treatment services within a Smart Cycle are completed by the provider clinic.
 Once an invoice is issued, payment terms are typically between 30 to 60 days.

 The Company assesses whether it is the principal or the agent for each arrangement with a client, since fertility treatment services are provided by a third party-the provider clinics.
 The Company is the principal in its arrangements with clients and therefore presents revenue gross of the amounts paid to the provider clinics because Progyny controls the specified service (the fertility benefits solution) before it is transferred to the client.
 Progyny integrates the fertility treatment services provided by the provider clinics into the overall fertility benefits solution that the client contracted to receive.
 In addition, Progyny defines the scope of the potential services to be performed by the provider clinics and monitors the performance of the provider clinics.
-Furthermore, Progyny separately negotiates agreements with the provider clinics, which establish pricing for each treatment service.
+Furthermore, Progyny is primarily responsible for fulfilling the promise to the client and has discretion in setting the pricing, as Progyny separately negotiates agreements with the provider clinics, which establish pricing for each treatment service.
 Pricing of services from provider clinics is independent from the fees charged to clients.